 Ok Procedure

-If you have an ammeter, connect it in series with the 12 volt power lead and make this test.
+If you have an ammeter, connect it in series with the power input and make this test.

 Apply 13.8V power to JP5.

 Measure the current draw.
 It should be about 60ma.
 If it is over 150ma, there is likely a short in the DC bus.
 If it is more than 70ma and less than 150ma, there is likely a spurious oscillation.
-Check to make sure you've installed the 100 ohm resistors at the inputs to IC2-IC7 with the body of the resistor closest to the IC.
+Check to make sure you've installed the ICs directly to the board without sockets, and that you've installed the 100 ohm resistors at the inputs to IC2-IC7 with the body of the resistor closest to the IC.

 Remove power from the circuit.